chenliseu/Data-Science---AI-ML-Practice/README.md

 ## Use TensorFlow deep learning algorithm to predict housing price in seattle

 # CNN - Convolutional Neural Network
-##  Simple Convolutional Neural Network from scatch, with two layer ( convulutional and maxpool )
+##  Simple Convolutional Neural Network from scatch, with two layer ( convolutional and maxpool )